 A person licensed as a social worker who performs counseling, home study, post placement and referral services with birth parents, adoptive parents and adoptees.
 Some social workers also have administrative responsibilities.

 The adoption symbol represents the 3 sides of every adoption and the love that binds them together.
 The Birth Family, the Adoptive Family and the Adoptee each make up one side of the triangle.
 The heart intertwining each side of the triangle represents the love involved in an adoption.

-An unlicensed person who arranges the match of adoptive and birth parents.
-State laws regulates where, what services may be performed and what fees may be charged by a facilitator.
+A person who arranges the introduction of prospective adoptive and birth parents.
+State laws vary and may or may not regulate whether or not licensing or bonding is required, what services may be performed and what fees may be charged by a facilitator.

 The process by which birth parents who are looking for adopting parents and families looking to adopt are introduced for the purpose of adoption.
 Adoptive parents should be approved to adopt and birth parents should be making the choice to place their child for adoption.
 During the matching process and subsequent contact, the conditions under which the adoption would take place are discussed and agreed upon with the help of an adoption attorney or adoption agency personnel.

 The trend of open adoption has steadily increased throughout the years to such an extent that it is more the norm than the exception for newborn adoption in the U.S. Open adoptions provide for the expectant mother to select her baby’s adoptive family, as well as for the adoptive family to know more about their child’s birth mother than the non-identifying information that is standard.